TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

 - **Artist Name Search**

     The checkbox toggles the search using the text field to the right.
 This line is for searching by Artist name (Not Case-Sensitive).

 - **Artist Sub-Genre Search**

     The checkbox toggles the search using the dropdown to the right.
 This line is for searching by Sub-Genre (As appears on Prog Archives).

+- **Artist Language Search**

+    The checkbox toggles the search using the dropdown to the right.
+This line is for searching by language.
+In many cases the group may have a different native language than is listed within the corpus.
+The language option indicates the primary language used for the album, even if it isn't the native language of the artist.

 ### Album Tags

 - **Album Name Search**

     The checkbox toggles the search using the text field to the right.
 This line is for searching by Album name (Not Case-Sensitive).

 - **Album Rating Search**

     The checkbox toggles the search using the text field to the right.
 The operator dropdown allows searching using the symbols ">", "=", "<" whereby the ">" returns results greater than the input, and the "<" returns results less than the input.
 This line is for searching by Album rating (As appears on Prog Archives) in the form "X.XX" where each "X" is a digit from 0-9.
 The scale used only goes from 1.00 to 5.00, and most results lie in the 3.XX range or the 4.XX range.

 - **Album Length Search**

     The checkbox toggles the search using the text field to the right.
 The operator dropdown allows searching using the symbols ">", "=", "<" whereby the ">" returns results greater than the input, and the "<" returns results less than the input.
 This line is for searching by Album length either in the form of seconds (integer) or in the styles "MM:SS", or "H:MM:SS" where H is the number of hours, MM is the number of minutes (2 digits), and SS is the number of seconds (2 digits).

 ### Track Tags

 - **Track Index Search**

     The checkbox toggles the search using the text field to the right.
 The operator dropdown allows searching using the symbols ">", "=", "<" whereby the ">" returns results greater than the input, and the "<" returns results less than the input.
 This line is for searching by a numeric Track index (integer).
 Tracks originally listed with positions "a-g" or "i-vii" are converted to numeric form automatically.

 - **Track Length Search**

     The checkbox toggles the search using the text field to the right.
 The operator dropdown allows searching using the symbols ">", "=", "<" whereby the ">" returns results greater than the input, and the "<" returns results less than the input.
 This line is for searching by Track length either in the form of seconds (integer) or in the style "MM:SS" where MM is the number of minutes (2 digits), and SS is the number of seconds (2 digits).

 - **Word Count Search**

     The checkbox toggles the search using the text field to the right.
 The operator dropdown allows searching using the symbols ">", "=", "<" whereby the ">" returns results greater than the input, and the "<" returns results less than the input.
 This line is for searching by Track Word Count (integer).
 It tells the corpus to only return tracks that have the amount of words that satisfies the input.
 Some special punctuation cases are considered words (such as double-quotes).

+- **Exclude Sub-Tracks**

+    When checked, filters out all sub-tracks in the corpus.
+This can be usefull when looking for tracks that are
+    less than a given time, since sub-tracks have a length of zero and will show up, skewing results.

 ### View Window

 Upon a normal search, the following information may appear:

 - **"Hits"**